 What is the easiest way to soundproof walls in an apartment?

 For walls in an apartment, you cannot do anything permanent.
 The best way to soundproof walls on an apartment would be to hang Mass-loaded vinyl along the wall and acoustic panels.
 You can also add furniture to the wall like large bookcases to increase the mass along the wall.
 Other options beside the walls are to add more soft furnishings to the room to absorb sounds like plush rugs with thick mats or rubber matting on the floor.

 What is the best way to soundproof interior walls?

 The best way to soundproof an interior wall is to add another layer of acoustic drywall with an acoustic membrane between the layers.
 Also, close any air gaps around fixtures with acoustic caulk.

 What is the least expensive way to soundproof a wall?

 The least expensive soundproofing options you can try are caulking and using acoustic curtains.
 Adding acoustic panels is more expensive, but they are effective.

-There are various options to soundproof your walls.
-The most effective strategy is to use multiple methods and layer them to increase mass and sound absorption.
+The best way to soundproof your walls is to increase mass and sound absorption.
 There are some less expensive methods, but the most effective options will require a larger budget.
 It is a significant investment, but if you own your home, it is an investment that will pay off many years into the future.